Codecademy/docs/content/html/concepts/accessibility/accessibility.md

   - 'paths/front-end-engineer-career-path'
 ---

-**Accessibility** refers to the efforts to encourage and empower as many people to use websites, regardless of ability.
+**Accessibility** refers to efforts to encourage and empower as many people as possible to use websites, regardless of ability.

 ## Resources